-I just got done enhancing my eBook store to sell physical books alongside their digital counterparts, but I've got one more product I want to add: the Lifetime Membership.
+I just got done enhancing my eBook store by ripping out some terrible code, but there's one more product to add to the offerings: the Lifetime Membership.

-Luckily, all of my previously-mentioned detractors are hypothetical strawmen, so without anyone to stop me, I’m going to go ahead and implement Lifetime Memberships, and see if it works.
+Your silence is all the encouragement I need, so I’m going to go ahead and implement a Lifetime Membership.
+And I'll make a Monthly option too, just so everyone shuts up.
 It’s not like I have anything else to do tonight.

-Speaking of social media, I'm really terrible at using it to promote myself.
-In fact, it may be my biggest barrier to scaling this business.
-Luckily, it’s purely psychological, so next I’m going to destroy whatever it is about myself that’s holding me back.
+Now I can push this on social media – however, my inability to self-promote is the biggest barrier to scaling this business.
+Luckily, it’s purely psychological, so next I’m going to destroy whatever it is about my personality that’s holding me back.
 NEXT →

 Come back soon to see how the next plan hatched.